tubery/projectGallery/README.md

 ---

-Since the last project I rushed things to meet the 26th of march deadline I will instead aim for the July deadline to be more prepared and work around my life.
+Since the last project, I rushed to meet the deadline on the 26th of March.
+I will instead aim for the July deadline to be more prepared and work around my life.

-These requirements seem like a simple layout meaning a heading and many cards in a row and collapsing to a column when a certain size is reached on the viewport.
+These requirements are a simple layout meaning a heading and many cards in a row, and collapsing to a column when a specific size is reached on the viewport.

 I will keep this simple as I think it is focused on CSS flexbox and JS fundamentals.

-Should have commited small chunks of code when completing the base styling and JS.
-Did JS flexbox in one commit instead of two.
+I should have committed small chunks of code when completing the base styling and JS.
+For example, I did JS flexbox in one commit instead of two separate commits.

 Design not create it follows a generic card design

+I only have one project, as this is the second one.
+Therefore, I am unsure how to show more projects as I only have one.

+Usually, I would compress images and upload them to a website, but since this will only have a few, the image loading shouldn't affect load times too much.

 ## Building